-Comparison with related work.
+We end this section with a brief discussion on related work.
 We mentioned in the introduction several model-based approaches to DL KB evolution, and noticed that they all suffer from the expressibility problem.
-This problem is also shared by [15], that uses features instead of models, and proposes the notion of approximation to cope with the expressibility problem, similarly to [7].
+This problem is also shared by [13], that uses features instead of models, and proposes the notion of approximation to cope with the expressibility problem, similarly to [7].

-Related to our proposal are several formula-based approaches proposed in the literature.
-We already pointed out that our proposal is inspired by [8], although the problem studied in [8] is evolution in propositional logic, whereas the context dealt with in our work is instance-level evolution in DLs.
+Related to our proposal are several formula-based approaches presented in the literature.
 Perhaps, the closest approach to the one proposed in this paper is that reported in [6], where formula-based evolution (actually, insertion) of DL-Lite KBs is studied.
 The main difference with our work is that we base our semantics on the WIDTIO principles, and therefore we compute the intersection of all KBs accomplishing the change minimally.
 Conversely, in the bold semantics discussed in [6], the result of the change is chosen non-deterministically among the KBs accomplishing the change minimally.
 Another difference is that while [6] addresses the issue of evolution of both the TBox and the ABox, we only deal with the case of fixed TBox (in the terminology of [6], this corresponds to keep the TBox protected).
-It is interesting to observe that the specific DL considered in [6] is DL-Lite{FR}, and for this logic, exactly one KB accomplishes the insertion of a set of ABox assertions minimally.
+It is interesting to observe that the specific DL considered in [6] is DL-LiteFR, and for this logic, exactly one KB accomplishes the insertion of a set of ABox assertions minimally.
 It follows that for instance-level insertion, their bold semantics coincides with ours.
-On the other hand, the presence of identification assertions in DL- $Lite{A,id}$ changes the picture considerably, since with such assertions in the TBox, many KBs may exist accomplishing the insertion minimally.
+On the other hand, the presence of identification assertions in DL-LiteA,id changes the picture considerably, since with such assertions in the TBox, many KBs may exist accomplishing the insertion minimally.
 In this case, the two approaches are indeed different.
-Finally, [6] proposes a variant of the bold semantics, called careful semantics, for instance-level insertion in DL- $Lite{F\mathcal{R}}$.
+Finally, [6] proposes a variant of the bold semantics, called careful semantics, for instancelevel insertion in DL- $Lite{F\mathcal{R}}$ .
 Intuitively, such a semantics aims at disregarding knowledge that is entailed neither by the original KB, nor by the set of newly asserted facts.
-Although such principle is interesting, we believe that the careful semantics is too drastic, as it tends to eliminate too many information from the original KB as shown in the following example.
+Although such principle is interesting, we believe that the careful semantics is too drastic, as it tends to eliminate too much information from the original KB.